 Brian made the switch to a whole food, plant-based diet in September of 2012 after attending a McDougall advanced study weekend to learn how to prevent heart disease.
 After returning from the McDougall weekend, he realized he didn’t have the cooking skills to live this new plant-based lifestyle, so he found Emily to teach him a couple of cooking classes.
 He started attending her monthly cooking classes at the Sacramento Natural Foods Co-op and eventually, they started dating.

 Brian initially changed his diet for his health, but after he met Emily, she encouraged him to watch the movie, Earthlings.
 Later, together, they watched Cowspiracy: The Sustainability Secret.
 These are two movies they both recommend, along with Forks Over Knives.
 Since that time, Brian has been an ethical vegan.

 Since going vegan, Brian’s cholesterol has dropped to healthy levels and his blood pressure has gone from averaging 140/95 to normal and below.
 Sadly, despite his recent diet changes, in 2013, Brian was diagnosed with Stage II colorectal cancer (which was later discovered to be Stage III).
-Thankfully, Brian is now doing well.
+Thankfully, with love, support, great medical care and a healthy diet and lifestyle, Brian is now doing well.

 When Brian isn’t working on the tech side of our website, he’s busy being a great stepdad to William, and working full-time as a Network Engineer.
 Brian is also a certified life coach and a level one Reiki master.
 He is an expert on masculinity and polarity and his favorite book is The Way of the Superior Man by David Deida.